-I was given this tract when I was a kid wanting to get a guitar.
+I was given this tract when I was a kid in the 1960s wanting to get a guitar.
 It did not have the intended effect.
 In fact, I thought it was such an oddly funny thing that I kept it all these years (in my guitar case).
 Along the way, I’ve picked up many more religious tracts for my collection.
 All are most sincere and earnest, and they mean well there is no denying.
 But they can be pretty quirky, especially when they get off the path of religious instruction and into the realm of social matters.

 Quoting: “Elvis Presley is an uneducated Tennessee fellow... with grotesque sideburns, who musicians say plays his guitar very crudely, but with an emotion-soaked voice and sensual body movements has entranced millions of teenagers [to] make him their ‘sex-idol’.”

-From top: “The Evils of Elvis
+“The Evils of Elvis

 Presleyism” by Dr. David Otis Fuller (Baptist Testimony